ebaligand/methylation_analysis_of_nanopore_data/README.md

     awk '$4=="m"' "$bed" > "./result_modkit/${id_patient}_filtered.bed"
 done
 ```
+At this step, we have filter bedMethyl files and we can use these files to build different type of matrix and do PCA.

 ## Step 6 - Build methylation percent matrix

-### Retrieving information of interest in a TXT file
+### Retrieving information of interest in a TXT file from filtered bedMethyl files

 ```bash
 mkdir ./matrix